JayC-ADI/dcs-srs-server/README.md

 ---

-**Important**: DCS-SRS requires both TCP and UDP on port 5002.
+**Important**: Version 2.2.0.4 requires both TCP and UDP on the same port (default 5002).
+The server will NOT work properly if only one protocol is forwarded.
 Ensure your firewall and network configuration allow both protocols.

 **Note**: This Docker image is designed to simplify DCS-SRS server deployment for communities and groups.
 For the latest DCS-SRS client software, visit [http://dcssimpleradio.com/](http://dcssimpleradio.com/) or download directly from the [GitHub releases page](https://github.com/ciribob/DCS-SimpleRadioStandalone/releases).